The Centre’s research addresses three broad questions:

 - How can we understand and act to prevent rural suicide?

 We continue to make an important contribution to building the evidence base in rural mental health research, through our work in the following areas:

-This cohort study has investigated individual, family and community factors associated with the mental health of residents in rural communities across New South Wales.
-The recruited cohort was followed for five years and the study is still producing research articles that build the evidence base of rural mental health in rural and remote communities and further analyses continue.
+This cohort study investigated individual, family and community factors associated with the mental health of residents in rural communities across New South Wales.
+The recruited cohort was followed for five years and the study is still producing research articles that build the evidence base of rural mental health in Australia, and further analyses continue.
+Find out more here.